 Key Architecture Principles

-IT Transformation projects have long been considered, in the telecommunication world, as a source of failure and, many times, with unclear benefits and business blockages.
+IT Transformation projects have long been considered as a source of failure and, many times, with unclear benefits and business blockages.
 Celfocus approach is based on the application of a set of core architecture principles that lead to IT architecture designs that are easier to develop and maintain and are better suited to meet current and future business needs.
 This well-known best-practice integration architecture design principles include:

 - Virtualization – a measure of separation between the business being operated and the “real” systems supporting it.
 Virtualization is the key architecture driver towards meeting the digital requirements.